fmcyamwe/dacOdac/README.md

 String IDs were used instead of Neo4J's brittle IDs, for better robustness.
 These are generated via GUID on entity creation and checked for uniqueness, saving just the last 12 characters.

-1. Constraints on Patient
+1. Constraints on Patient Entity
    1. Patients have unique first and last names with the Patient node also storing both pre-normalized upper cased names for searching and updating.
-   2. Patient nodes have generated 'id' that is the Node key for lookups.--it cannot be empty and is unique.
+   2. Patient nodes have a generated 'Id' that is the Node key for lookups.--it cannot be empty and is unique.

-2. Constraints on Doctor
+2. Constraints on Doctor Entity
-   1. Choice to have Doctor Node Key as a combination of the generated 'Id', upper cased last Name (stored along the original last Name) and the Doctor's 'speciality'.
-This would allow multiple doctors of the same last name with different specialities.
-Also the specialities are a hard-coded list that gets fetched on one of the endpoints.
+   1. Choice was made to have the Doctor's Node key as a combination of the generated 'Id', upper cased last Name (stored along the original last Name) and the Doctor's 'speciality'.
+This would allow multiple doctors with the same last name but different specialities.
+Also the specialities are a hard-coded list that gets fetched on one of the endpoints for use in the UI.

 3. Relationships
    1. A Patient can 'Request' action from a Doctor who can agree/dismiss it (automatically creating a Doctor<>Patient) relationship.
 The patient can have multiple attending doctors (as in real life?)